SteveALee/fullmeasure-blog/source/_posts/k-mix-and-windows.md

 In addition, I'd like to get creative with digital music using a DAW and flexible digital interface.
 Last time I messed around live this was on an Atari.

 Having chatted to Steve it's clear he holds the McMillen products in high regard and the K-mix sounded unique in its capabilities and flexibility.
 And at a good price too.
-Windows support is now available in the form of a Windows version of the editor and a ASIO driver.
+Windows support is now available in the form of a Windows version of the editor and an ASIO driver.

 ![Laney KB80 combo](/images/k-mix.jpg)